garrandall/popular-music-data/tracks/every-other-time-lfo.md

 Sometimes its black
 Sometimes its white
 Sometimes shes wrong
-Sometimes im right
+Sometimes I'm right
 Sometimes we talk about it or we figure it out
 But then she just changed her mind
 Sometimes shes hot
-Sometimes im cold
+Sometimes I'm cold
 Sometimes my head wants to explode
-But when I think about it im so in love with her
+But when I think about it I'm so in love with her

 Every other time
 nananananananananana